khaledkhairy/SHAPE/README.md

 Khaled Khairy, Jacques Pecreaux and Jonathon Howard.
 MICCAI 2007

 ----------------------------------------------------------------------------------
-For MacOSX, it is recommended to use the supplied binary in SHAPE_binary_MACOSX.zip
+For MacOSX Sierra, it is recommended to use the supplied binary in SHAPE_binary_MACOSX.zip
 ----------------------------------------------------------------------------------
-SHAPE was compiled using Qt 5.3.0 and VTK 6.10
+SHAPE was compiled using Qt 5.7and VTK 7.1.1 (although other versions might also work)

 Building notes: